Power Cuts & Gas Emergencies

 Electricity power cut?
 Just call 105

-105 is a new three-digit number that people can call to report or get information about power cuts.
+105 is a three-digit number that people can call to report or get information about power cuts.
 You can also call 105 with any welfare concerns related to a power cut, or if you are worried about the safety of over or underground electricity cables or substations.

 You can also find more information at powercut105.com.

 In the event of a potential gas leak or dangerous situation:

 - Turn off meter/emergency control immediately and leave off until escape has been repaired.
 Extinguish all flames.